rogerallen/hello_lwjgl/README.md

 Just a basic attempt to get LWJGL working with Leiningen & Clojure.

+UPDATE: I have found that this project setup does not work well when you intend the project to be a library.
+It forces the dependent project to add lwjgl dependencies in a similar manner.

+It also can have troubles on Linux 64-bit, forcing you to rename the 64-bit linux .so file.

+For my [shadertone](http://github.com/overtone/shadertone) project, I just finally created a clojars native library with the expected native directory hierarchy for my own purposes and that works fine and wasn't that much work.
+I wish the lwjgl folks would just do this, too.

+All that said, this setup should work okay for getting your project to basically work.
+Just know that, at some point, you may need to attend to some of these details.

 ## Setup

 If you want to create something similar with Clojure & LWJGL, here's what I did